-Students can opt for day or evening classes.
+Students may choose to attend day or evening classes.
 Day and evening classes normally meet Sunday through Thursday.
-All classes are taught in English except for a Foundation class which is taught in Arabic.
+The Law Department currently offers weekend classes in addition to day and evening classes.

 3. Vice-Chancellor's Welcome

 The student community in Ajman has long felt the need for an academic institution that delivers affordable education leading to accredited qualifications that are recognized and accepted both in the UAE and internationally as well.